-If there are any resale restrictions on a new issue, portfolio managers will be responsible for alerting CHARLES RIVER Compliance so that appropriate restrictions can be coded into the system.
+If there are any resale restrictions on a new issue, Compliance will be responsible for alerting Portfolio Compliance so that appropriate restrictions can be coded into CRIMS.

-Indications of interest for each eligible account will be entered onto CHARLES RIVER as per normal trading and the appropriate trade type completed (i.e., "IPO").
+Indications of interest for each eligible account will be entered onto CRIMS as per normal trading and the appropriate trade type field completed (i.e., "IPO").
 A portfolio manager can opt not to allocate shares of an IPO to an eligible account if a specific reason is documented for not requesting shares for the eligible account.
 Compliance should ensure that the reason provided by the portfolio manager is appropriate.

-3. IPO's - Allocations - IPO's
+IPO's - Allocations - IPO's

-When the shares received by Vergent in an IPO are known, the number of shares allocated to each participating account will be determined on a pro rata basis according to the initial proportions (Indication of interest) set out in CHARLES RIVER.
+When the shares received by Vergent in an IPO are known, the number of shares allocated to each participating account will be determined on a pro rata basis according to the initial proportions () set out in the Indication of interest, wherever possible.
 The initial proportions should be reasonable compared to the relative size of other holdings in each participating account.
 If another allocation method is used, then the portfolio manager should document the reason for such allocation.
 Compliance should ensure that the reason provided by the portfolio manager is appropriate.